Measures

 • Entropy (ast.entropy) A Kolmogorov-complexity proxy using compression ratios.
 It measures how predictable the code is.
 Very low entropy suggests excessive boilerplate; very high entropy signals chaotic or highly unusual structure (often seen in hallucinated code).
 The healthy range sits around 0.5.

-2. The COMPOSABLE Pillar (Module Coupling)
+2. The COMPOSABLE Pillar (Outward Dependency Burden)

 • Coupling (mdg.coupling) The total number of afferent (incoming) and efferent (outgoing) dependencies.
 High total coupling negatively impacts the COMPOSABLE score.